Facebook ad boycott kicks off as last-ditch talks fail

-(Reuters) — Advertisements for more than 400 brands, including Coca-Cola and Starbucks are due to vanish from Facebook on Wednesday, after the failure of last-ditch talks to stop a boycott over hate speech on the site.
+(Reuters) — Advertisements for more than 400 brands, including Coca-Cola and Starbucks, are due to vanish from Facebook on Wednesday after the failure of last-ditch talks to stop a boycott over hate speech on the site.

 U.S. civil rights groups have enlisted the multinationals to help pressure the social media giant into taking concrete steps to block hate speech in the wake of the death of George Floyd and amid a national reckoning over racism.